code-hamster-rohit/Private_VPN/README.md

 ## 📬 Contact

-For support, feature requests, or bug reports, please open an issue or contact us at [support@privatevpn.com](mailto:support@privatevpn.com).
+For support, feature requests, or bug reports, please open an issue.

 ---